veracity/veracity-documentation/sections/customerservices/accesshub2.md

 ####  Naming user groups

-When naming user groups, inform who should belong to them (either by role or by subscriptions they give) and avoid ambiguous names.
+When naming user groups, inform who should belong to them (either by role or by addediptions they give) and avoid ambiguous names.
 To reach these goals, be consistent in naming groups and consider adding explanatory descriptions for each group.

 Veracity suggests following your own naming convention.
 However, you might base it on the following suggestions: